simonhmartin/genomics_general/README.md

 ```bash
 python parseVCF.py -i input.vcf.gz --skipIndels --minQual 30 --gtf flag=DP min=5 | gzip > output.geno.gz
 ```

+#### Notes

+* You can filter on any flag associated with the genotype, such as read depth (`DP`) and genotype likelihood (`PL`).
+Check the `FORMAT` column of your vcf file to see which flags are present.
+To add a genotype filter, add the argument `--gtf` followed by the flag title, minimum and/or maximum value, as in the example above.

+* By default the script outputs the genotype for each sample at each site.
+You can also output a different field, such as `DP`, as long as it is present in the `FORMAT` column of the vcf. e.g. `--field DP`

+* `minQual` refers to the `QUAL` column in the vcf, and not individual genotype qualities, for which you should use the `--gtf` argument.

 ___

 ## Diversity and divergence analyses in sliding windows